amirhussain462/amirprofile/README.md

 # amirprofile
-repositories with separate html files
+repositories with separate sections with their .json and .html files